matt123miller/FantabulousFiveGitMirror/README.md

 The game is set in the house of the (presumably evil) Witch.
 Bought to life by some unknown sorcery, players embark on a journey to escape the house without arousing the suspicion of the Witch.
 Each level takes place in a different room, each a different part of the house.
 The level developed for this early prototype is the Witch's study, a centre for her magical work.

+## Technical Project Management

+* Git source control
+* Train everyone in using Git and SourceTree
+* Cloud Build
+* Setup the project structure, build settings etc.
+* Be on hand to all team members for technical support
+* Try to maintian good code practices and patterns and SRP etc.

+Video goes here

+## Code Quality and Style

+## Manager Objects

+## Asynchronous Scene Loading

+### Fading Screen

+## User Interface

+Focus on easy to use, extendable UI.

+Panel all the things

+Multiple screen resolutions considered

+### Main Menu

+### Game HUD

+## Gyroscope